rbalicki2/smithy/README.md

 * Change Vec<SmithyComponent> to a struct with a private field, since we never actually want to iterate over all of the values
+  * false. remove Vec<SmithyComponents> entirely, preferring a single one
 * impl Component for &str, Option, etc
 * tests
 * derive eq etc on Nodes